loopsocial/firework_ios_sdk/README.md

 ### Firework IDs

-Include the app ID and publisher ID in your app `Info.plist` file using the keys `FireworkVideoAppID` and `FireworkVideoPublisherID` respectively, see image below.
-If either the app ID or the publisher ID is not included or is included under a differently spelled key, the SDK will return an error.
+Include the app ID in your app `Info.plist` file using the key `FireworkVideoAppID` see image below.
+If the app ID is not included or is included under a differently spelled key, the SDK will return an error.
 See Troubleshooting for more details.

 ![App Setup Info Plist](https://github.com/loopsocial/firework_ios_sdk/blob/main/Resources/app_setup_info_plist.png?raw=true)